 - Click on the box beside Enable Messages in iCloud.

-How to send group messages on the iPhone
+How to send group messages

 - Open the Messages app.